basecamp/omakub/README.md

 </div>
 <br>

-Turn a fresh [Project Bluefin](https://projectblue.io/) installation into my version of a fully-configured development system by running a single command.
+Turn a fresh [Wayblue Sway](https://github.com/wayblueorg/wayblue) installation into my version of a fully-configured development system by running a single command.
 `omakase-blue` is an opinionated take on an already opinionated Linux workstation.
 Inspired by [Omakub](https://omakub.org/).